toholdaquill/toholdaquill.github.io/theses.md

 1. Imperfect human beings are incapable of creating perfectly-secure computers.

-2. Corrupt human beings will create security flaws on purposes in order to gain power over others.
+2. Corrupt human beings will create security flaws on purpose in order to gain power over others.

 3. Flawed computer security is primarily a political and economic problem, not a technical one.